-Further, we highlight the obligations of the State arising under the African Charter on the Rights and Welfare of the Child, ratified by your Excellency's Government in 1999, in particular under article 15 on prohibition of child labour which calls States to protect every child from all forms of economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's physical, mental, spiritual, moral, or social development.
-We recall obligations under articles 11, 12 and 14 on obligations regarding right to education, right to leisure and right to health respectively.
+We would like to remind you of other applicable international instruments in the country where the allegations take place such as article 5 of the African Charter on Human and Peoples' Rights, which provides that "All forms of exploitation and degradation of man particularly slavery, slave trade, torture, cruel, inhuman or degrading punishment and treatment shall be prohibited.
+Article 3(4) of the Protocol to the African Charter on Human and Peoples' Rights on the Rights of Women in Africa (Maputo Protocol), and article 13 on economic and social welfare rights and article 15 on the right to food security.
+Further, we highlight the obligations of the State arising under the African Charter on the Rights and Welfare of the Child, in particular under article 15 on prohibition of child labour which calls States to protect every child from all forms of economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's physical, mental, spiritual, moral, or social development.
+We recall as well obligations under articles 11, 12 and 14 on obligations regarding right to education, right to leisure and right to health respectively.

-We would also like to refer your Excellency's Government to the fundamental principles set forth in the Declaration on the Right and Responsibility of Individuals, Groups and Organs of Society to Promote and Protect Universally Recognized Human

-Rights and Fundamental Freedoms, also known as the UN Declaration on Human Rights Defenders.
+We would like to refer to the fundamental principles set forth in the Declaration on the Right and Responsibility of Individuals, Groups and Organs of Society to Promote and Protect Universally Recognized Human Rights and Fundamental Freedoms, also known as the UN Declaration on Human Rights Defenders.
 In particular, we would like to refer to articles 1 and 2 of the Declaration which state that everyone has the right to promote and to strive for the protection and realization of human rights and fundamental freedoms at the national and international levels and that each State has a prime responsibility and duty to protect, promote and implement all human rights and fundamental freedoms.